 Under Penal Code 1203.4, an expungement releases an individual from virtually “all penalties and disabilities” arising out of the conviction.2

-One particular benefit is that an expunged conviction does not need to be disclosed to potential employers.
+One particular benefit is that an expunged conviction does not need to be disclosed to potential employers on job applications.

 As it is, California’s ban the box law, AB 1008, bars employers from asking about a job applicant’s criminal record until there is a conditional offer of employment.

-But once a conviction has been expunged, it does not have to be disclosed to an employer even after the employer makes a conditional offer of employment.
+But once a conviction has been expunged under California law, it does not have to be disclosed to an employer even after the employer makes a conditional offer of employment.

 Who is not eligible for an expungement in California?